marioballano/emudore/README.md

 your browser thanks to Emscriptem, it should theoretically work on any platform supported by SDL2 provided a C++11 compiler is available.

-If you wish to play a bit aroudn without having to go through the hassle of compiling it you can try the web build:
+If you wish to play a bit around without having to go through the hassle of compiling it you can try the web build:

 * [emudore (boot into CBM BASIC)](http://marioballano.github.io/emudorejs/)